lorix-lpan/ccc_helper/README.md

 This script requires **wget**, **unzip** and **bash >= 4.0**

 ## Description
-First, it is important to point out that this helper is **unofficial**
+Firstly, it is important to point out that this helper is **unofficial**

 This Shellscript was originally wriiten in order to organize my ccc practice file.

+If you have any difficulties regarding to this script, please contact the
+author: <Fei "Lawrence" Pan> lawrence_pan@hot-shot.com

 ## The Canadian Computing Competition
 The Canadian Computing Competition is called CCC for short.
 It is an annual